“So, did the person we’re meeting pick this place?” asked Ageha.

 “You don’t look like the type.”

 Mei Xing smiled, his thin eyes disappearing into lines.
 “I get that a lot.
-People tend to think that drinkers are either people who love to party or want to forgot.
+People tend to think that drinkers are either people who love to party or want to forget.
 I’m neither.”
 He pushed a cup towards Ageha and raised his own.
 “Gan bei.”

 Ageha clinked his cup to Mei Xing’s and downed the contents.
 He coughed when the potent liquid singed his throat.